Home > Analyses > Utilities > CenterPoint Energy, Inc.

 Revenue by Segment

-This pie chart illustrates CenterPoint Energy, Inc.’s revenue distribution by segment for the fiscal year 2024, highlighting the contribution of each business area.
+This pie chart illustrates CenterPoint Energy’s revenue distribution by segment for the fiscal year 2025, highlighting the contribution of Natural Gas and Electric Transmission & Distribution.

 Key Products & Brands

-CenterPoint Energy operates primarily through its Electric Transmission & Distribution and Natural Gas segments, serving millions of customers with essential utility services across multiple states.
+CenterPoint Energy operates primarily through Electric Transmission & Distribution and Natural Gas segments.
+Both segments serve millions of customers with regulated utility services and value-added residential offerings across multiple states.

 Main Competitors

-CenterPoint Energy, Inc. faces competition from a total of 34 companies, with the table below listing the top 10 leaders by market capitalization:
+CenterPoint Energy, Inc. competes within a field of 34 companies, with the table below listing the top 10 leaders by market capitalization:

-CenterPoint Energy, Inc. ranks 24th among 34 competitors with a market cap approximately 13.7% that of the leader, GE Vernova Inc. The company is positioned below both the average market cap of the top 10 competitors (92.6B) and the median market cap in the sector (29.6B).
-It maintains a narrow gap of +0.44% above its next closest competitor, indicating a closely contested market position.
+CenterPoint Energy ranks 24th among 34 competitors, with a market cap equal to 15.23% of the sector leader, GE Vernova Inc. The company sits below both the average top 10 market cap (92.6B) and the sector median (29.6B).
+Its market capitalization trails the next higher competitor by approximately 9.42%, indicating a moderate gap to bridge within the industry hierarchy.

 Comparisons with competitors